energysistem/manuals/42055-Wireless_Charger_Qi/en/10-declaration_of_conformity.md

-## <quick_guide> Declaración de Conformidad
+## <quick_guide> Declaration of conformity

-Nombre del suministrador: Energy Sistem Soyntec S.A.
-FECHA: 01/11/2014
+Manufacturer Name: Energy Sistem Soyntec S.A.
+DATE: 01/11/2014

-Dirección: Pol.
+Address: Pol.
 Ind.
-Finestrat - C/.Calpe, 1 - 03509, Finestrat, Alicante (España)
+Finestrat - C/.Calpe, 1 - 03509, Finestrat, Alicante (Spain)

 Tel: 902 388 388
 Fax: 902 119 034
 NIF: A53107488

-Declaramos bajo nuestra exclusiva responsabilidad la conformidad del producto:
+We declare under our own exclusive responsibility the conformity of the product:

 **Energy Sistem#trade# Energy Wireless Charger Qi**

-Al que se refiere esta declaración, con las normas u otros documentos normativos de acuerdo con las disposiciones de la Directiva 99/05/CE del Parlamento Europeo y del Consejo de 9 de marzo de 1999, traspuesta a la legislación española mediante el Real Decreto 1890/2000, de 20 de Noviembre.

-País de fabricación: China

-Al que se refiere esta declaración, con las normas u otros documentos normativos de acuerdo con las disposiciones de la Directiva 99/05/CE del Parlamento Europeo y del Consejo de 9 de marzo de 1999, traspuesta a la legislación española mediante el Real Decreto 1890/2000, de 20 de Noviembre.
+Manufacturing country: China

+Is in compliance with the essential norms and standards of the Directive 1999/5/CE of the European Parliament and of the Council of March 09th 1999.

 </quick_guide>